Is Japanese Is Hard to Learn? Find Out If You Can Do It

 Write characters.
 A lot.
 Reading and writing will help you distinguish characters and grasp stroke order.
 Memorizing by sight is not enough!

-In English the grammar word order is subject-verb-object (SVO).
-However, Japanese grammar is subject-object-verb (SOV), which might be confusing.
-The absence of articles and plurals provides another distinction.
+In English, the grammar word order is subject-verb-object (SVO).
+However, Japanese grammar is subject-object-verb (SOV).
+This can often be confusing for native English speakers.

 Use the SOV Order.
 Build complexity from simple sentence forms.
 Use learner-friendly Japanese grammar texts and online resources.
 You'll adjust.